-The Governor signed House Bill 918 into law.
-Consequently, for taxable years beginning on or after January 1, 2013, except as discussed below, Georgia has adopted the provisions of all federal acts (as they relate to the computation of Federal Adjusted Gross Income (AGI) for individuals or federal taxable income for non-individuals) that were enacted on or before January 1, 2014.
-For 2013, the I.R.C.
-Section 179 deduction is \$250,000 and the related phase out is \$800,000.
-Georgia has not adopted the Section 179 deduction for certain real property.
+The Governor signed House Bill 292 into law.
+Consequently, for taxable years beginning on or after January 1, 2014, except as discussed below, Georgia has adopted the provisions of all federal acts (as they relate to the computation of Federal Adjusted Gross Income (AGI) or federal taxable income for non-individuals) that were enacted on or before January 1, 2015.
+For 2014, for Georgia purposes, the I.R.C.
+Section 179 deduction is limited to \$500,000 and the related phase out is \$2,000,000.
+Georgia has not adpoted the Section 179 deduction for certain real property.